-Welcome to the sixth festival honoring Lev Aronson.
+Welcome to the upcoming seventh festival honoring Lev Aronson.

 We are pleased to announce the seventh Aronson Cello Festival (ACF) will take place in Cleveland, Ohio in June of 2020.
 And, that’s just for starters!

 In the past year, we recruited and formed a national board of nine accomplished leaders in the arts ranging from an associate principal cellist of one of the world’s greatest symphony orchestras, to a leading conductor and music director, respected teachers, recording artists, an expert luthier and business mind, photography artists, even an Emmy Award winning storyteller and Harvard MBA.

 Over the past six successful, consecutive festivals held in Dallas, the vision has evolved.
 But, the heart and soul of the rebranded Aronson Cello Festival (ACF) remains.
 It’s about a teacher and virtuoso cellist named Lev Aronson.
 Maestro Aronson centered his philosophy of teaching upon vocal qualities of the instrument.
 His prodigious intellect and mighty heart went beyond the notes and markings on the page.
 He transformed lives even to this day—decades after his passing.